hhaoyan/CGHomework/README.md

 $osx_build(OSX):
 ```

-now libglfw3.a should be updated and useable for your machine.
+now libglfw3.a should be updated and ready to be built with.
 ### Notes on Windows
-If you plan to use Visual Studio, please add libglfw3.a under directory "libglfw/win_build" to your project.
+If you plan to use Visual Studio, please add static libraries under directories "$(LIB_DIRECTORY)/win_build" to your project.

 ### Libraries used
-libOOGL uses [glm](https://github.com/g-truc/glm) and [glfw](http://www.glfw.org/), it's recommended to directly use header and source files from directory "glm" and "glfw" rather than download the latest, which may lead to some unexpected behaviors.
+libOOGL uses [glm](https://github.com/g-truc/glm), [glfw](http://www.glfw.org/), and [freetype](http://www.freetype.org), it's not recommended to use the latest versions downloaded from their websites, since the code change could lead to some unexpected behaviors.